 Leave no trash in fields.

-Do not clean game in or along the edges WIA properties.
+Do not clean game in or along the edges of walk-in access properties.

 Determine field boundaries before hunting.

-Access for big game hunting is allowed only with landowner’s permission.
-Small game hunters will have access to Walk-in properties during big game seasons.
+Small game hunters will have access to walk-in properties during big game seasons.

 Hunters must walk into enrolled properties.